Muv Cannabis Dispensaries of Florida

 During WWII, the country’s citizens abandoned everything to help the war efforts.
 It might seem a little dramatic to us now, but back then everything and everyone was supporting the war efforts.
 People would even have to take turns going to fill up gas only one day out of the week based on the number of the license plate on your car.
 Food was rationed and many jobs were supporting the industrialization of the country.
 The government eventually pleaded to farmers to plant more hemp for their soldiers, using slogans like “Hemp for Victory” as a rallying call.
 Clothes, blankets, tents, flags, oil, and many other products needed to support the war effort required more of the plant to be grown.

-Why Marijuana Over Alcohol
+Consumers are Starting to Choose Marijuana Over Alcohol

 Compared to alcohol, marijuana is a safer, healthier, and non-addictive source for anti-depressive effects.
 Long-term health risks are an added risk in long-term or heavy consumption of alcohol, including: